 I receive Social Security Disability, can I also get individual unemployability benefits?

 Yes!
 Social Security Disability and VA compensation for individual unemployability are two separate benefits.
 You can receive both benefits at the same time.
-Our VA Disability attorneys can help you with both your Social Security Disability and individual unemployability benefits.
+Our VA Disability attorneys can help you with both your Social Security Disability and VA unemployability benefits.
 To learn more call Woods and Woods today at (888) 959-9908 or click here for a free consultation.

 What makes a veteran eligible for individual unemployability benefits?

-First a veteran must have a discharge other than dishonorable to obtain individual unemployability benefits.
+First a veteran must have a discharge other than dishonorable to obtain VA unemployability benefits.
 Second, the veteran must have impairments that would keep them from working.
-If you have been denied social security disability before you should still apply for VA individual unemployability benefits.
+If you have been denied social security disability before you should still apply for VA unemployability benefits.
 The two disability benefit programs are separate bureaucracies that have different guidelines for what is considered disabled.

 If I am eligible for individual unemployability compensation are there benefits for my care-takers?

 Yes.
 There are aid and attendance benefits available for care takes of veterans who are applying for VA unemployability compensation.
 Aid and attendance benefits claims can be filed alongside your VA unemployability disability claim.
 However, we can also file aid and attendance benefits separately from your VA unemployability claim if need be.
 If you think you may qualify for aid and attendance benefits with your VA unemployability claim, click here or call (888) 959-9908.